JPS-1984/CNN-Melanoma-Detection-Assignment/README.md

-# Project Name
+# Custom convolutional neural network (CNN) classification model for Melanoma Detection
-> Custom convolutional neural network (CNN) classification model for Melanoma Detection
+> This project aims to build a CNN model which can accurately detect melanoma.
+It is using the images from International Skin Imaging Collaboration(ISIC).
+A multiclass classification model will be used to classify the images.

 ## Table of Contents
 * [General Info](#general-information)